 By Bill Reiner, CFP®, ChFC®

 Charitable giving helps the causes that are important to us, while also helping to reduce our tax burden.
-And because of the difficult year 2020 has been for so many, you may be looking to give more if you’re able.
+And because the past years were difficult for so many, you may be looking to give more if you’re able.
 But how and when you choose to give to others can affect how much of a tax benefit you receive.
-That’s more true this year because of the CARES Act.
 Learn how “bunched giving” in your charitable strategy can help you make the most of your charitable deductions.

 Give Through A Donor-Advised Fund